coatyio/coaty-js/docs/man/developer-guide.md

 Coaty JS is realized as an inversion of control (IOC) framework with a component design that supports dependency injection (DI) and lifecycle management (LM):

-* **Container**: An IoC container that defines the entry and exit points for any Coaty agent project.
+* **Container**: An IoC container that defines the entry and exit points for any Coaty agent.
 It provides lifecycle management for container components by realizing a register-resolve-release pattern.
 The container is responsible for composing the graph of components using constructor dependency injection.

 * **Controller**: A container component that encapsulates business communication logic.
-A controller publishes and observes communication events, provides observable state to the agent project (e.g. views), supports lifecycle management, etc. A Coaty container can contain any number of controllers which are specified declaratively.
+A controller publishes and observes communication events, provides observable state to the agent project (e.g. views), supports lifecycle management, etc. A Coaty container can contain any number of controllers which can be specified either declaratively or programmatically.

 * **Communication Manager**: Each container contains exactly one instance of the `CommunicationManager` class that provides publish-subscribe for communication event patterns to exchange typed object data by an underlying messaging protocol.

-* **Configuration**: A `Configuration` object that defines configuration options for the defined controllers as well as common, communication, and database related options.
+* **Configuration**: A `Configuration` object that defines configuration options for the declared controllers as well as common, communication, and database related options.

 * **Runtime**: Each container contains exactly one instance of the `Runtime` class that provides access to container’s runtime data, including configuration options, as well as platform and framework meta information.

 A Coaty agent project should interact with its Coaty container as follows: